Secure-Embedded-Systems/woot2025-GlitchGluck/README.md

 ## References
 Z. Liu, D, Shanmugam and P. Schaumont, “GlitchGlück: Enabling Software Vulnerabilities through Guided Hardware Fault Injection”.

-## Experiments
+## Directory Overview

 This directory contains the experimental case studies referenced in the paper:

 - `rtl-demo/`
-  This folder provides an RTL-level walkthrough demonstrating how to document scan states within a simulation testbench and how to generate the Dynamic State Transition Graph (DSTG).
+  Provides an RTL-level walkthrough demonstrating how to document scan states within a simulation testbench and how to generate the Dynamic State Transition Graph (DSTG).
+  *Note: This is an RTL-only demonstration.
+The gate-level netlist cannot be released.*

 - `example0/`
   Walkthrough example described in **Section 5** of the paper.

 - `example1/`
-  MSP430 case from **Section 6.1**, demonstrating a buffer overflow scenario.
+  Uses the OpenMSP430 core from **Section 6.1**, demonstrating a `buffer overflow` application.

 - `exp2/`
-  IBEX core example from **Section 6.2**, showcasing instruction duplication.
+  IBEX core example from **Section 6.2**, showcasing `instruction duplication`.

 - `exp3/`
   PicoRV32 core example from **Section 6.3**, based on the `pin_verification_5` benchmark.